YieldRay/wedbav/README.md

 # webd-sqlite

+A WebDAV implementation.

-A webdav implementation, the goal is to create a filesystem based on database with single table (and only represent file, no directory, like S3)
+Goal of this project is to create a filesystem based on a database with a single table, which store all files and directories, no need to explicit create a directory, similar to S3.

-Supported runtimes: node/deno/bun
+Supported runtimes: Node.js, Deno, Bun

+Design Note:

-Design Note: use kysely as the ORM to support backend databases, no extra http library required
+- Uses Kysely as the ORM to support backend databases.
+- Layered architecture: The WebDAV layer operates the fs API, and the database layer implements the fs API (the fs API interface is similar to Node.js's fs/promises module).